| Member since: | January 17, 2008 |

-amigo59 has posted no links and 16 comments to SportsFilter and hasn’t posted any threads or comments
+amigo59 has posted 0 links and 16 comments to SportsFilter and 0 links and 0 comments to the Locker Room.

 I would like to add to this post by raising the question as whether or not McDowell is ready to be running in the sprint cup series.
 We hear vets like Gordon, Dale Jr. along with many others talking about how hard the COT is to handle.
 I remember Dale Sr. saying that a driver needed to drive 3 seasons in the Nationwide series before graduating into the sprint side of the competition.
 Yes he looked good in the ARCA series, but jumping from ARCA to Sprint cup is a hell of a leap.
 I'm very happy he came out of the wreck unschaved, but I wonder if Michael Waltrip has jumped the gun a bit with this kid.